-She has been speaking about community engagement and The Love Lettering Project at the Toronto Public Library and at Victoria College at the University of Toronto.
-In April 2013, she will be speaking about community engagement in Montreal through the University of the Streets program.
+She has been speaking about community engagement and The Love Lettering Project at the Toronto Public Library and at Victoria College at the University of Toronto and in Montreal through Concordia’s University of the Streets program.

 History of The Love Lettering Project

 The Love Lettering Project began as a writing project in 2004, as an exploration of what a love poem could be.
 Rhya Tamasauskas and Lindsay Zier-Vogel turned these writing exercises into small one-of-a-kind art pieces, popped them into envelopes and left them in phone booths and newspaper boxes and fruit markets.
 It was an impromptu event that filled Zier-Vogel with such joy, she’s been doing it ever since and have delivered over a thousand anonymous one-of-a-kind love letters.

 I (2004): Whispers of love ~ phone booths, in bins of cherries at fruit markets, in gardens, on park benches, under windshield wipers on parked cars…